 2. Leupold VX-3i 4.5-14x50mm Riflescope

-Leupold scopes somehow always turns out to be good.
+Leupold scopes somehow always turn out to be good.
 For the money, they provide excellent value overall.
 VX-3i is no different.

 A perfect companion for 17 Hornet, VX-3i is made out of aluminum.
 A durable and lightweight material.
-Internal of the scope is purged with chemicals to make it moisture.
+The internal of the scope is purged with chemicals to make it moist.
 Outside of the scope is sturdy and rigid as well.
-You can use it on a much powerful rifle if you want to.
+You can use it on a much more powerful rifle if you want to.

-From price to performance point of view, this is one of the best scope for .17 Hornet.
+From a price to performance point of view, this is one of the best scopes for .17 Hornet.
 It’s just too good of a value to pass on.
-On top of that, it’s capable of handling much powerful gun.
-You can easily carry on this sight to over there if you wish to.
+On top of that, it’s capable of handling a much more powerful gun.
+You can easily carry on this sight over there if you wish to.

 It does.